dsouths/PROJECT---3/README.md

 ![image](https://user-images.githubusercontent.com/105642587/203985985-f46461b3-4cd2-461d-8488-eb832482182c.png)

+<h2>Media Queries</h2>

+As this is a command line interface on a mock terminal there is less need for reponsive design.
+As you can see above the mock terminal/heroku webpage displays well on different devices.
+I tested this on my own devices, PC, macbook & phone.

 <h2>Bugs</h2>

 <b>Letter "W" was coming up as an invalid entry - </b> I had not included it & had incorrectly typed "E" in it's place within the if statement "if guess not in 'ABCDEFGHIJKLMNOPQRSTUVEXYZ':".
 I amended this which fixed the issue